 - MFA, Florida Atlantic University

-"As artists, we learn how to shed the fear of failure and embrace it as a tool to strengthen our exploration and creativity.
+“As artists, we learn how to shed the fear of failure and embrace it as a tool to strengthen our exploration and creativity.
 As artists we are tasked with telling a story whether it be through our bodies, text, or emotional connection to our characters.
-We have been given a beautiful gift.
+We were given a beautiful gift.
 Our craft grants us the capability to hold our audience’s attention with each pause, laugh, and pure moment.
 We have the ability to give the audience an opportunity to question their reality and change their mindset.
 We learn to do all of this through sacrifice, hard work, no excuses, unconditional love, a space free of judgment, miles of humility, and no apologies".

 Elena is on the board of the Florida Theatre Conference and works closely with professional Theatre companies to make permanent connections with graduates and first-time professional experience.
 Elena is a member of Actor’s Equity Association and Screen Actors Guild.